 You can have students shadow members of your team.

 For example, Odgers Berndtson spearheads the “CEO for a Day” program, empowering 18 promising future leaders (students) to spend the day with the CEO of companies such as Ikea, Cisco, GE, Twitter, Cineplex, etc.

 If you do not have the budget to source candidates internationally, hackathons can help.
 Not only will you get access to multiple potential applicants at once, but you can also understand if a candidate is the right cultural fit for your company.

 On the other hand, hosting a webinar allows you to demonstrate to your target base what to expect from the recruitment process and hold a Q&A session with hiring managers.

-The learning: Campus recruitment goes above and beyond career fairs and boring company presentations.
-You need to continuously revisit your recruitment strategy and keep your initiatives tech-driven and student-oriented for best results.
+Campus recruitment goes above and beyond career fairs and boring company presentations.
+You need to continuously revisit your recruitment strategy and keep your initiatives tech-driven and student-oriented for the best results.
 Follow the campus recruitment best practices outlined above and rise above the competition.